The Yeezy Effect: A Look at Adidas Before and After Kanye West

 — solecollector.com

-Ever since their first release in 2015, the Yeezy’s have been shutting down servers, stirring up comparisons to Air Jordan’s, and sending hoards of people into hypebeast crazed stampedes—and 2015 was not only the inaugural year for the Adidas model of the Yeezy’s but it was also a year of some pretty impressive professional victories for Kanye and the Yeezy line, including ending the year on a positive stride with the Yeezy’s receiving the “Shoe of the Year” award from FNAA.
+Ever since their first release in 2015, the Yeezy has been shutting down servers, stirring up comparisons to Air Jordan’s, and sending hoards of people into hype beast stampedes 2015 was not only the inaugural year for the Adidas model of the Yeezy but it was also a year of some pretty impressive professional victories for Kanye and the Yeezy line, including ending the year on a positive stride with the Yeezy’s receiving the “Shoe of the Year” award from FNAA.
 Not to mention solidifying itself as a major player in the sneaker game.

 Check this data out courtesy of Campless and Highsnobiety:

 Adidas Originals, the lifestyle business into which the Yeezy collection is grouped, saw its sales grow 45 percent in the fourth quarter of 2016.
-The latest Yeezy release was Oct.
-15th of 2016.
+The latest Yeezy release was on Oct.
+15th, 2016.
 Coincidence?
 We’re talking almost double its sales from quarter 3 to quarter 4.

 Adidas company had this to say of the Yeezy clothing and footwear line: